dhutapratama/docs/eloquent-mutators.md

     $user->options['key'] = $value;

-To solve this, Laravel offers an `AsArrayObject` cast that casts your JSON attribute to an [ArrayObject](https://www.php.net/manual/en/class.arrayobject.php) class.
-This feature is implemented using Laravel's [custom cast](#custom-casts) implementation, which allows Laravel to intelligently cache and transform the mutated object such that individual offsets may be modified without triggering a PHP error.
+To solve this, Lets offers an `AsArrayObject` cast that casts your JSON attribute to an [ArrayObject](https://www.php.net/manual/en/class.arrayobject.php) class.
+This feature is implemented using Lets's [custom cast](#custom-casts) implementation, which allows Lets to intelligently cache and transform the mutated object such that individual offsets may be modified without triggering a PHP error.
 To use the `AsArrayObject` cast, simply assign it to an attribute:

     use Illuminate\Database\Eloquent\Casts\AsArrayObject;